Madonna of the Yarnwinder: Lansdowne Madonna

 Also in competition as a prime version of the Madonna of the Yarnwinder, another painting of the same subject takes its name from the Marquesses of Lansdowne, who owned it in the nineteenth century.
 John Henry Petty, then Earl Wycombe and later the 2nd Marquess of Lansdowne, bought the painting some time in or before 1809, possibly from the Earl of Darnley.
 It is first recorded in a sale of the Dowager Marchioness of Lansdowne's collection in 1833, from which it was withdrawn.
 The painting remained in her family until 1879, when her daughter sold it to Cyril Flower, later Lord Battersea.
 In 1908, the Madonna was bought from his widow by the Paris-based art dealers Nathan Wildenstein and René Gimpel.
 They consulted Bernard Berenson, the leading connoisseur of the day, on the attribution in 1909; he confirmed an earlier attribution to il Sodoma, but thought that Leonardo had been responsible for the work on the painting up to the cartoon stage.
 The painting was created on wood panel.
 During restoration work around 1911, the painting was transferred to canvas and several alterations were made, most significantly the removal of a loincloth covering the Child's genitals and the fingers of Mary's left hand.

 The painting was bought as a Sodoma work in 1928 by Robert Wilson Reford, a Canadian industrialist and shipping magnate.
-In the 1930s, it underwent X-ray and ultraviolet examination for the first time, led by a team that included the art historian Wilhelm Suida.
+In the 1930s, it underwent X-ray and ultraviolet examination for the first time, led by a team that included the art historian William Suida.
 He concluded that the Christ child and the landscape were by Leonardo and the remainder was by a Milanese pupil.
-During a loan to the New York World's Fair in 1939 the painting was damaged and further restoration work had to be undertaken.
+During a loan to the 1939 New York World's Fair the painting was damaged and further restoration work had to be undertaken.
 Reford's family put it up for auction in 1972, but by then the attribution had reverted to Sodoma, inevitably resulting in a lower price than if it had been accepted as a painting by Leonardo.
 It was bought back by Wildenstein (now as Wildenstein & Company), who arranged for the painting to be transferred a second time, this time onto a composite panel, in 1976.
 The Lansdowne Madonna was sold as a Leonardo to its current owner, an anonymous private collector, in 1999.
+The painting was on view in 2011 at the Art Institute of Chicago.
+In March 2026, the painting went on view at the Metropolitan Museum of Art, on loan from the collection of hedge fund billionaire Kenneth C. Griffin.